Shape

 We recommend updating the documentation before updating any code (see Readme Driven Development).
 This ensures the documentation stays up to date and allows you to think through the problem at a high level before you get lost in the weeds of coding.

-The documentation is built with Jekyll and hosted on the Github Pages from docs folder on master branch.
+The documentation is built with Jekyll and hosted on the Github Pages from docs folder on main branch.
 Check out Terragrunt website to learn more about working with the documentation.

 Update the tests